ebsouza/GA/README.md

 ## **Genetic Algorithms**

 Genetic Algorithms(GA) are a very popular class of Evolutionary Algorithms.
 They have become popular due their use in solving hard combinatorial optimization problems.
-Above there are a basic Genetic Algorithm template:
+There are a basic Genetic Algorithm template below:

 ```
 Choose an initial population of chromosomes